BMKEG/sciKnowMine/_posts/2014-04-20-01installation.md

 ---
-title: Installing Command-Line SciKnowMine Tools
+title: The SciKnowMine Triage Application
 description:  Instructions for installing the SciKnowMine system.
-layout: default
+layout: defaultTOC
 prevPage: 01installation.html
 nextPage: 02organization.html
 ---

+1. Installation Manual
+===

 *Note that this system is provided with no warranty or guarantee*